Gurobi/gurobi-optimods/docs/source/mods/line-optimization.rst

       information that is not required for computation, for example the property length in the edge data.
 Also, ``posx`` and ``posy`` in the ``node_data`` is not used for computation.
 But it can be used to visualize the network as done below.
-It is important that all data is consistant.
+It is important that all data is consistent.
 For example, ``edge_source``, ``edge_target`` in the ``linepath_data`` must correspond to a ``number`` in the node_data.
 The same holds for ``source`` and ``target`` in ``edge_data`` and ``demand_data``.
 In the code it is checked